How to Install WordPress Manually

 In the event you cannot use Softaculous to install WordPress, you can install WordPress manually by downloading the files and uploading them to your server.
 This tutorial will teach you how to install WordPress manually on your server.

-Now that you have the necessary files to install WordPress, you can go to your cPanel and upload the files, set up the database and config file for WordPress to work.
+First you will need to download the .zip file from WordPress.
+Once you get the WordPress files, you can upload them to your cPanel, set up the database and configure WordPress to work.
 Below are the steps to Install WordPress on your server manually.

 Steps to install WordPress manually

 - Download the latest version of WordPress from their official site: http://wordpress.org/download/